pimvh/postfix/README.md

 - install and configure amavis
 - install and configure opendkim
 - install and configure opendmarc
-- install and configure dovecot with system-users being able to login and receive mail
+- install and configure dovecot with system-users and virtual mail directory
 - configure mailutils (installed by role this is dependant on)
-- install and configure opendmarc dashboard (WIP)

 # What this role does not do